EricFarrell/Cybersecurity-Portfolio/Home Lab Setup/README.md

 # Home Lab Setup
 This section outlines the design and configuration of my home lab, which serves as a sandbox for experimenting with cybersecurity tools, testing attack scenarios, and developing mitigation strategies.
 The lab is designed to replicate real-world environments, enabling hands-on learning and skill development in a controlled setting.

-- **Description**: A detailed walkthrough of my home lab environment, including the tools, technologies, and configurations I use for cybersecurity testing and practice.
-- **Tools**: VirtualBox, pfSense, Kali Linux, Windows 10, Windows Server 2019, Ubuntu, pfSense, ZAP, .
+**Tools**: VirtualBox, pfSense, Kali Linux, Windows 10, Windows Server 2019, Ubuntu, pfSense, ZAP, .

 ### Virtualbox running with all of the Virtual Machines (VM's) listed.